moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/admin-area.md

     Non-leader cell-->Non-leader cell: Encrypted attributes are decrypted with the<br>transit key, and re-encrypted with the cell's key
 ```

+This logic would be implemented in a new Rails initializer at `config/initializers/2_application_settings.rb`.

 ##### Periodically

 On non-leader cells, a CRON-based background job would perform the same request as the one described above for boot time synchronisation to ensure no settings have drifted.